Skip to content

 Endpoint

-This endpoint marks a Tallyfy task as complete.
-The exact endpoint and payload structure differ slightly depending on whether itโ€™s a task within a process run or a one-off task:
+This endpoint marks a task as complete.
+The URL differs depending on whether it’s a process task or a standalone task:

-• Process Task: POST /organizations/{org_id}/runs/{run_id}/completed-tasks
+• Process task: POST /organizations/{org_id}/runs/{run_id}/completed-tasks

-• One-off Task: POST /organizations/{org_id}/completed-tasks
+• Standalone task: POST /organizations/{org_id}/completed-tasks

 Request